rwoll-hmc/project/docs/design/INTRO.md

 Introduction
 ============

 ## Motivation

-The __> Prompt__ Domain Specific Language was created to simplify the otherwise arduous and error prone process of adding cue annotations to scripts&mdash;an essential task every stage manager completes for live theater productions.
+The __> Prompt__ Domain Specific Language was created to simplify the otherwise arduous and error prone process of adding cue annotations to scripts&mdash;an essential task every stage manager completes for __live theater productions__.

 Traditionally, this task involves aggregating multiple loosely structure cue sheets from several designers and, with a ruler and pencil, adding annotations